 They may invest more money into paying off victims or squashing rumors than preventing sexual assault and harassment in the first place.
 These court cases are not televised or publicized on the whole, but companies are well aware that any accusations will come to light eventually.

-If companies act this way, they may leave the door open for harassers to find new victims.
+Companies acting this way may leave the door open for harassers to find new victims.
 If the bad actor is not identified or punished publically, they can continue to harass and prey upon their fellow workers.

 Consequences for the Wrongly Accused

 Wrongful accusations of sexual assault are damaging enough, but if a person is accused and the case falls under H.B.
 4445, they may not be able to prove their innocence easily.
 Arbitration allows each party to voice their concerns and their side of the situation without the fear of criminal sentencing.
 In many cases, the person accused of harassment will offer monetary reparations to the victim, or they may be able to reach another agreement.